-We accept applications over the course of the year on a rolling basis.
+We accept applications year-round on a rolling basis.
 Both the Vermont and Ecuador Semester Programs are limited to 14 students.
 Please note that our semester programs are now experiencing full enrollment, with a waiting list, well in advance of the program start.
 If this is a priority in your life, we suggest that you begin the application process as early as possible.

 2. The admissions process:

 Once we have received your online registration, we will contact you via telephone or email.
 We will talk with you (and perhaps your parents too) about your interests, your physical health, work experience, and academic background, and guide you through the rest of the admissions process and schedule a face-to-face interview and visit to our campus (if possible).

 All students must complete and submit our application essay questions.
 If you prefer, you could also submit an original artwork or hand craft.Academic Assessment

 All students must complete and submit this pre-semester assessment.
 This allows us to gauge your learning style.Recommendation Form

 Please obtain at least two recommendations from a former teacher or mentor of yours.
 Sometimes this can take some time; you might want to begin this process now instead of later!

 You will have a face-to-face interview.
 Local students will be asked to come to the Kroka campus, and long-distance students will be interviewed by a Kroka alumni who lives in your region.